DrKDH/PeerjCS/README.md

 # ECIA: Emotional-Cognition Integration Architecture

 This repository contains the official implementation of the paper:
-**"Computational Emotions as Functional Adaptations: Synergistic Integration for Robustness in Non-stationary Environments"**
+**"Biologically-Inspired Emotional Processing for Adaptive Decision-Making in Non-Stationary Environments"**

 ## Overview